 Anxiety can impair cognitive performance, so practice relaxation techniques if you feel nervous, and let us know if you need a break as needed.

-Fluid IQ Test Instructions
+Fluid Reasoning Test Instructions

 Fluid Intelligence Testing and Time Management